First, we apologize for the temperature in the building. This problem has been one of our number one concerns for quite some time.

 We would very much like to add air conditioning to Dinand Library!
 However, this would require a complete replacement of the whole HVAC system with the addition of duct work in spaces where it currently does not exist.
 Because of the kinds of windows in the building, adding window units is not an option.
 We have been having a number of conversations with the College’s senior leadership about this issue.
 Unfortunately, we can't say when this problem will be resolved, but please know that it is a number one priority for us and we will continue to seek a permanent resolution.

 In the meantime, you will notice that we have a number of fans around the rest of the library in an attempt to keep the air moving and, where possible, draw in cooler outside air.
-We have also provided some paper fans at the reference desk which you can borrow to use while in the library (but please bring them back!).

 There are also several study areas in the library that are air conditioned.
 These include: